-IRWD has activated the Emergency Action Plan for San Joaquin Reservoir Dam, No. 1029.000, located in Newport Beach.
-The dam is under a High Flow condition but is not in danger of failing.

-High flows at the dam began at on

-The current flow at the dam is cfs.

-You have/will receive a text or email with additional details.
-We'll provide updates when there are any changes in flow or dam condition.

-Non-Failure Emergency Level Notification Script

-IRWD has activated the Emergency Action Plan for San Joaquin Reservoir Dam, No. 1029.000, located in Newport Beach.
-The dam is under a Non-Failure condition and is not in danger of failing.

-We have activated the Emergency Action Plan for this dam and are determining this to be a Non-Failure condition.
-Again, this is a Non-Failure condition.

-You have/will receive a written notification with additional details.
-We'll provide updates detailing any changes in flow or dam condition.
+This is [your name and position]. activated the Emergency Action Plan for San Joaquin Reservoir Dam, No. located in Newport Beach.
+The dam is under a High Flow condition but is not in ailing.
+High flows s at the dam began at on The curren t flow at the dam is cfs. there are an will receive a text or email with additional details.
+We'll provide updates when my changes in flow or dam condition.
+What is the best way to contact you with updates? [record contact information].
+I can be co ntacted at [preferred contact method] If you can' t reach me, please use [alternate contact method] Non-Failure En nergency Level Notification Script This is [your name and position]. activated the Emergency Action Plan for San Joaquin Reservoir Dam, No. located in Newport Beach.
+The dam is under a Non-Failure condition and is not of failing.
+IRWD acti vated the EAP because detailing a will receive a written notification with additional details.
+We'll provide updates ny changes in flow or dam condition.
+What is the best way to contact you with updates? [record contact information].
+I can be co ntacted at [preferred contact method] If you can' t reach me, please use [alternate contact method]

-Potential or Imminent Failure Notification Flowchart^(a)
+Potential or Imminent Failure Notification Flowchart (a)